Antiochus III the Great: Early wars against other Hellenistic rulers

 The campaigns of 219 BC and 218 BC carried the Seleucid armies almost to the confines of the Ptolemaic Kingdom, but in 217 BC Ptolemy IV defeated Antiochus at the Battle of Raphia.
 This defeat nullified all Antiochus's successes and compelled him to withdraw north of Lebanon.
 In 216 BC his army marched into western Anatolia to suppress the local rebellion led by Antiochus's own cousin Achaeus, and had by 214 BC driven him from the field into Sardis.
 Capturing Achaeus, Antiochus had him executed.
 The citadel managed to hold out until 213 BC under Achaeus's widow Laodice who surrendered later.

 Having thus recovered the central part of Asia Minor (for the Seleucid government had perforce to tolerate the dynasties in Pergamon, Bithynia and Cappadocia), Antiochus turned to recovering the outlying provinces of the north and east.
-He besieged Xerxes of Sophene in 212 BC, who had refused to pay tribute, and forced his capitulation.
+He besieged Xerxes of Sophene in 212 BC, who had refused to pay tribute.
+During the siege of Arsamosata, some of Antiochus's advisors proposed deposing Xerxes and installing Mithridates, a nephew of Antiochus, in his place.
+Antiochus declined this counsel.
+He summoned Xerxes, waived the bulk of the tribute arrears his father, Arsames I, had accumulated, and accepted a reduced immediate settlement in silver, horses, and mules.
+He allowed Xerxes to continue ruling Sophene and gave him his sister Antiochis in marriage.
 In 209 BC Antiochus invaded Parthia, occupied the capital Hecatompylos and pushed forward into Hyrcania, winning the Battle of Mount Labus.
 The Parthian king Arsaces II apparently successfully sued for peace.

 Silver coin of Antiochus III.
 Reverse shows Apollo seated on omphalos, holding bow and arrows, with Greek legend: ΒΑΣΙΛΕΩΣ ΑΝΤΙΟΧΟΥ, "of King Antiochus".